DanielEbert/slate/source/index.html.md

 <ol>
-<li>Take a look at the src/main.cpp and test/test.cpp files in the 'TestPrograms/exercise_jump_foo/' directory.
+<li>Look at the src/main.cpp and test/test.cpp files in the 'TestPrograms/exercise_jump_foo/' directory.
 Get a quick overview of what the program is doing.</li>
 <li>After that, compile and run the unit test in the emulator.</li>
 <li>Exit the emulation via &lt;CTRL&gt; + C.</li>
 </ol>

-The emulator provides a C API where users can specify that the emulator should execute additional user-specified code when the emulator is about to emulate a particular function.
+The emulator provides a C API where a user can specify that the emulator should execute additional user-specified code when the emulator is about to emulate a particular function.
 This C API is accessed via C code.
-Open a new terminal and 'cd' into the 'patches' directory.
+Open a new terminal and 'cd' into the '~/Exercises/patches' directory.
 In this directory, there is a file called 'example1.c'.

 With example1.c, when the emulated program calls the setup() function, the emulator calls the print_hello() function.
-The print_hello() functions runs 'outside' of the emulation.
+The print_hello() function runs 'outside' of the emulation.
 Take a quick look at the example1.c code.
-For these exercises, you dont need to understand how the `patch_function()` function works.
+For these exercises, you don't need to understand how the `patch_function()` function works.

 <details style="margin: 20px; width: 48%">
   <summary>Optional reading - Click to show how more information about the C API</summary>